sdesabbata/granolarr/Practicals/bookdown/index.md

 [This work](https://github.com/sdesabbata/GY7702) is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).
 Contains public sector information licensed under the [Open Government Licence v3.0](http://www.nationalarchives.gov.uk/doc/open-government-licence).

-This book collects all the material for the practical sessions for the module [GY7702 Practical Programming in R](https://sdesabbata.github.io/GY7702/) of the [MSc in Geographic Information Science](https://le.ac.uk/courses/geographical-information-science-msc/2019) at the [School of Geography, Geology, and the Environment](https://le.ac.uk/gge) of the [University of Leicester](https://le.ac.uk/), convened by [Dr Stefano De Sabbata](https://stefanodesabbata.com/) in the academic year 2019/20.
+This book contains the *practical sessions* component of [granolarr](https://github.com/sdesabbata/granolarr), a repository of reproducible materials to teach geographic information and data science in R. Part of the materials are derived from the practical sessions for the module [GY7702 Practical Programming in R](https://sdesabbata.github.io/GY7702/) of the [MSc in Geographic Information Science](https://le.ac.uk/courses/geographical-information-science-msc/2019) at the [School of Geography, Geology, and the Environment](https://le.ac.uk/gge) of the [University of Leicester](https://le.ac.uk/), by [Dr Stefano De Sabbata](https://stefanodesabbata.com/).

 This book was created using [R](https://www.r-project.org/), [RStudio](https://www.rstudio.com/), [RMarkdown](https://rmarkdown.rstudio.com/), [Bookdown](https://bookdown.org/), and [GitHub](https://github.com/sdesabbata).